 - Information and Process Systems.
 This technology-focused course examines how businesses apply different information technology to improve the vital functions of information gathering, information processing, and information sharing.
 Students will learn about various production and service delivery processes, their different information requirements, and the role of information systems in supporting them to automate, streamline, reengineer, and integrate business processes.

 Leadership and management programs often include a mix of lectures, workshops, and team-building so students can learn relevant theories and practices and then apply them.
 On the experiential side, students may create a leadership development plan, undergo a leadership project in their community, or complete a consulting project in a client organization.
 They also can expect to conduct research, write papers, and give presentations.

 Graduates of master’s programs in leadership and management should be equipped to develop strategies that build loyalty and enhance productivity, facilitate goal-setting and agenda-planning processes, assess conflicts, and build high-performance teams.
 They will also have verbal and written communication tools to facilitate effective listening and communication across an organization.
 These skills are relevant to those seeking management and executive positions in a number of different industries, from human resources to non-profit organizations to corporations.

 Career demand will vary by industry.
 For instance, according to the U.S. Bureau of Labor Statistics (BLS), from 2010 to 2020, employment is expected to grow by 13% for human resource managers, 27% for social and community services managers, and 5% for general and operations managers.
 Salary will also vary by industry.
-According to the BLS, the median annual wage in May 2010 was $99,180 for human resource managers, $57,950 for social and community service managers, and $94,400 for general and operations managers.
+According to the BLS, the median annual wage was $99,180 for human resource managers, $57,950 for social and community service managers, and $94,400 for general and operations managers.
 In addition to industry, graduates’ career prospects will also be influenced by their experience, education, location, and the economy.